BekaErg/PenPath/README.md

 # PenPath
 PenPath class is designed to be used to draw paths with variable thickness.
-It creates an object of android.graphics.Path and should be drawn with Paint.styles.FILL type paint.
+It creates an object of android.graphics.Path and should be drawn with Paint.Style.FILL type paint.

 ## Features
 - Smoothing by averaging last few inputs